Geeks in Phoenix

 • Thermal compound (may or may not be required)

-Building a computer step by step
+Building a computer step-by-step

-Don't be surprised if during your assembly that you have to cut and replaced some wire ties.
+Cable management is one thing you will need to keep in mind as you build your computer.
+Take the time to secure all wires, even if it is temporary.
+It's okay if, during your assembly, you have to cut and replace some wire ties.
 When you perform cable management, this is normal.
 Just make sure you have plenty of extra wire ties handy.

-5. Install the CPU.
+1. Install the CPU.

 Install the CPU

-7. Install the memory modules.
+2. Install the memory modules.

 Install the memory modules